JulianHysi/personal-blog/README.md

 I use this project for my own personal blog, however, it is not really tailored to the core for my own specific needs.
 It can still serve as a simple, general-purpose blog for almost anyone out there.
 It can also be of great use if you'd like to play around with Python, Flask or web development in general.
+I accept pull requests (See [CONTRIBUTING.MD](https://github.com/JulianHysi/personal_blog/blob/master/CONTRIBUTING.md) for more)

 <!-- add here a link to the blog, and a screenshot of it -->

-Features include:
+### Features include:
-- create, edit and delete an account/profile
+- create, edit and delete an account/profile, reset password
 - auth system
-- create, edit, and delete posts (admin only)
+- create, edit and delete posts (admin only)
+- create, edit and delete books (admin only)
-- comment on a post
+- comment on a post (users only)
 - full-text search posts
 - add tags to the post when you create it
-- view posts, by user, by tag or by date (no need to be logged in)
+- view posts (by user, by tag, sorted by date, paginated)

-Tech stack:
+### Tech stack:
 - Python 3.x
 - Flask
 - Jinja2